-Because of this, Gateways carefully constructs the Biblical and theological framework that is point-by-point developed in the manual.
-Times for questions and other sharing are also important to enable the processing of this teaching.
-There is also an intentional movement from teaching, discussion, and reflection into actually praying for the empowering, gift-giving work of the Holy Spirit
+Because of this, Gateways carefully constructs the Biblical and theological framework that is point-by-point developed in the Dunamis manual.
+There are times for questions and other sharing that are also important to enable the processing of this teaching.
+There is also an intentional movement from teaching, discussion, and reflection into actually praying for the empowering, gift-giving work of the Holy Spirit.

-The contents of the Gateways retreat are foundational for all of the other retreats.
-Because there are often new people present in each successive event, we always offer a make up of this basic teaching.
+The contents of the Gateways retreat is foundational for all of the other Dunamis retreats.
+As there are often new people present in each successive event, we always offer a make up of this basic teaching.

 - The Nature of the Holy Spirit and the Trinity